Getting Started with Blazor LinearGauge Component (SfLinearGauge)

 The Blazor LinearGauge is an ideal component for visualizing numeric values in a linear scale with features like multiple axes, different orientations, and more.

-This section briefly explains about how to include Blazor LinearGauge component in your Blazor Server App and Blazor WebAssembly App using Visual Studio.
+This section briefly explains about how to include Blazor LinearGauge component in a Blazor WebAssembly App using Visual Studio, Visual Studio Code, and the .NET CLI.

 Prerequisites